DianaAloo/A-Movie-Recommendation-engine-system/README.md

 ## A data-driven recommendation model built using the MovieLens dataset.
 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/e1a3b9d5-af22-40eb-b43a-0d37b1adab50" />

-# Project Overview
+## Project Overview

-This project implements a Movie Recommendation  model System using the MovieLens dataset.
-It applies collaborative filtering, content-based methods, and a hybrid approach to provide personalized movie recommendations.
+This project demonstrates the creation of a **movie recommender system** using Python and the **Surprise library**, based on user ratings.

+The main objective was to build a model that provides the **top 5 movie recommendations** for a user, leveraging collaborative filtering techniques taught in class.

 The work follows the CRISP-DM framework, covering business understanding, data preparation, modeling, evaluation, and recommendations for deployment.

 ## Objectives

-1.Understand user–item interactions and viewing behavior

-2.Clean and explore the dataset, with visualizations

-3.Build and evaluate content-based, collaborative, and hybrid recommenders

-4.Produce top-N recommendations and similarity suggestions for any movie

-5.Deliver business insights for streaming platforms
+For this project we achieved the following:

+- Processed the MovieLens dataset using **Surprise's Reader and Dataset classes**.
+- Built a **collaborative filtering model** using **SVD** and compared it to KNN-based models.
+- Performed **cross-validation** to evaluate model performance using RMSE and MAE metrics.
+- Predicted ratings for specific users and movies.
+- Added new user ratings to the system and generated **personalized top-n recommendations**.
+- Created functions to:
+  - Collect user ratings for movies (`movie_rater`)
+  - Generate top-n recommendations (`recommended_movies`)

 <img width="1024" height="1536" alt="image" src="https://github.com/user-attachments/assets/8899c499-4a16-4c72-927c-0de4498f6737" />